ibiza240/MTGAHelper-Windows-Client/PatchNotes.md

 ### v1.3.5 (2019-12-13)

-Hotfix for the WotC patch
+Hotfix for supporting the latest WotC update

 ### v1.3.4 (2019-12-12)